-This course is open to any High School student who is at least 15 years of age (NOTE-must be 15 by June 2023) and has successfully passed the Physical Education eighth grade swim test.
+This course is open to any High School student who is at least 15 years of age (NOTE - must be 15 by June 2023) and has successfully passed the Physical Education eighth grade swim test.
 There is a maximum enrollment of 14 students per class with priority to 11th and 12th graders.
 The primary purpose of the American Red Cross Lifeguard program is to provide lifeguard candidates and lifeguards with the skills and knowledge necessary to keep the patrons of aquatic facilities safe in and around the water.
-During the course, students will teach elementary students basic swimming and safety skills.
 End of course assessment will include a skills test and a written exam.
 A minimum grade of 80% is required for certification.
+To obtain an American Red Cross Certification students must complete 27 hours of in class participation.
 Any new student entering S-E from another district must pass the required Physical Education swim test prior to taking lifeguarding.